 William Bradley was a Unitarian minister and had served as pastor of the Union for Christian Workers in Boston from 1873 to 1893.
 His daughters were teachers and, from 1906, they operated a private school, the Bradley School, at 374 Marlborough.

 In September of 1906, 374 Marlborough also became the location of the School of Music Education operated by Calvin Brainard Cady.
 The school previously had been located in the Pierce Building at the corner of Huntington and Dartmouth, and the next year it was located at 225 Newbury.

 Rev. Bradley died in May of 1909.
 The Bradley sisters continued to live and operate their school at 374 Marlborough.
 They also maintained a home in East Lexington.

-Walter Dodd was a pioneer radiologist, the founder of the radiology department at Massachusetts General Hospital.
+On July 14, 1916, 374 Marlborough was purchased from Anna and Mary Bradley by Dr. Walter J. Dodd.
+He was a pioneer radiologist, the founder of the radiology department at Massachusetts General Hospital.

 Walter Dodd died in December of 1916, the victim of injuries resulting from his work with radiation.
 Margaret Dodd continued to live at 374 Marlborough.
 Her unmarried sister, Elizabeth Eleanor Lea, lived with her in 1920.

 By the 1920-1921 winter season, Margaret Dodd had been joined at 374 Marlborough by Dr. George Arthur Craigin and his wife, Louise Gray (Fraser) Craigin.
 They previously had lived at 18 Hereford.
 He was a physician and maintained his offices at 374 Marlborough.